 Expensive.
 Heavy.
 Limited formats.
 Doesn't accept analog signals.

-Feel lightweight and comfortable on your ears even if you wear glasses.
-Some owners find these headphones very helpful for reducing noise on airplanes or in offices.
+On-ear design feels lightweight and comfortable on ears, even with glasses.
+Some owners find them good for airplanes or offices.
 Fold nicely for carrying or storing.
 Long battery life.
-Affordable price.

 If you’re looking for isolated music listening or just a moment of quiet, noise-cancelling headphones are a great way to block out the world.
 Designs vary in their noise-cancelling method and headphone style, so it’s important to know your needs before making a purchase.

-Noise cancelling headphones can be an investment, and they can last for years, so you should know what features and style you are looking for before buying a new pair of headphones.
-If you are ready to make a purchase, take a look at our top recommendations.
+Noise-cancelling headphones can be an investment, and they can last for years, so you should know what features and style you are looking for before buying a new pair of headphones.

 Just about anyone can appreciate the isolation provided by a good pair of noise-cancelling headphones.
 But with the higher price tag, they may not be the best option for everyone.